-Skipping for weight loss exercise is not mere coincidence that boxers, who are arguably some of the fittest athletes around the world, regularly perform skipping, so that they can have hand to eye coordination and cardiovascular fitness.
-So why not, you follow some jump rope, in your daily schedule and reap the benefits below
+Skipping for weight loss exercise is not a mere coincidence that boxers, arguably some of the fittest athletes around the world, regularly perform skipping so they can have a hand to eye coordination and cardiovascular fitness.
+So why not you follow some jump rope in your daily schedule and reap the benefits below

-Skipping is definitely an effective cardio workout because it helps toning of the entire human body.
-When an individual starts skipping for about 10 minutes, it equals to running an eight minute mile.
-It is really fantastic option to all those who are looking for low-impact cardio options.
-Initially, it may not sound having much intensity but it offers effective results if you are trying to lose your excess weight.
-Another great advantage it offers, you can do it anytime, anywhere all you need is a jump rope and willingness to get sweaty.
+Skipping is an effective cardio workout because it helps to tone the entire human body.
+When an individual starts skipping for about 10 minutes, it equals running an eight-minute mile.
+It is a fantastic option for those looking for low-impact cardio options.
+Initially, it may not sound like much intensity, but it offers effective results if you are trying to lose your excess weight.
+Another great advantage it offers is you can do it anytime, anywhere.
+All you need is a jump rope and a willingness to get sweaty.

-If you are not sure how to get started, you can start jumping rope to any four of your favorite songs and this would help you enjoy music as well as do the workout.
+If you are unsure how to get started, you can jump rope to any four of your favorite songs, which would help you enjoy music and do the workout.

-While undertaking skipping for weight loss, one should keep in mind that practice makes perfect.
-If you feel like you cannot get a steady rhythm when you have tried the first time, do not get discouraged, just keep trying.
-The better you are able to achieve it, the more calories you will be able to burn and you will be able to shed more amount of fat and all this happens in a less time.
-Thus, you will be able to reach your weight loss goals faster and more importantly, you will have fun while putting the weight loss efforts.
+While undertaking to skip for weight loss, one should remember that practice makes perfect.
+Do not get discouraged if you feel like you cannot get a steady rhythm when you have tried the first time.
+Keep trying.
+The better you can achieve it, the more calories you will be able to burn, and you will be able to shed more fat, which happens in less time.
+Thus, you will be able to reach your weight loss goals faster, and more importantly, you will have fun while putting in the weight loss efforts.

-Skipping exercise is a cyclic activity; here you tend to perform it for a steady regular cadence.
-Both rhythm of jumping rope as well as steady cadence would help improve the coordination between your hands, feet and eyes.
-While skipping many, may feel it to be very repetitive, but it is definitely a great exercise to make your brain aware of what exactly your feet are doing.
+Skipping exercise is a cyclic activity; here, you tend to perform it for a steady regular cadence.
+Both rhythm of jumping rope and steady cadence would help improve the coordination between your hands, feet, and eyes.
+While skipping, many may feel it is repetitive, and it is a great exercise to make your brain aware of what exactly your feet are doing.
 Majorly for boxers, it also makes you light on your feet.
 So, if you are a frequent stumbler and trip over yourself even in the flattest of the shoes, your answer is skipping.
-Coordinating between the footwork, jump and your arms require skills.
-Your coordination also improves, so do your cross–lateral ambidexterity.
-You start working both sides of the brain and both sides of the body.
+Coordinating between the footwork, jump, and your arms requires skills.
+Your coordination also improves, and so does your cross–lateral ambidexterity.
+You start working on both sides of the brain and the body.
 You become fitter & smarter; you will notice some of the other benefits of skipping include

-- It will also improve special awareness, so you will become less clutzy
+- It will also improve special awareness so that you will become less clutzy

 - And you will get a lovely glow on your face after you finish skipping for sometime

-When you start skipping, you will not only burn calories, but you also improve your leg strength.
-While skipping you tend to jump and while doing it, you tend to use many of the body’s muscles.
+When you start skipping, you will burn calories and improve your leg strength.
+While skipping, you tend to jump, and while doing it, you tend to use many body muscles.
 Hence, it does not take long to build lean muscle.
-This versatile exercise can be done indoors, outdoors, beaches, backyards.
-Perfect for travelers and outdoor people, additionally it is also perfect for who do not have lots of space or who are time poor.
-Barefoot skipping is beneficial for foot muscle; however you may have difficulty while first starting out.
+This versatile exercise can be done indoors, on beaches, and in backyards.
+It is perfect for travelers, outdoor people, and those who do not have lots of space or are time-poor.
+Barefoot skipping is beneficial for foot muscles; however, you may have difficulty while first starting.

-The Benefits of skipping rope, of this little workout will help your body to have what it needs, so that it can maintain high energy levels over the long run.
-When you are able to increase your physical stamina you will be able to improve recovery time and overall health.
-Skipping is an effective way , it not only builds your running endurance, but it also helps strengthen the muscles which you would use while running without your joints bearing as much impact.
-Skipping is a weight bearing activity, it offers far less impact when compared to sprinting or jogging, it enables your muscles & joints to bear less intensity on the days that you do not wish to run.
+The Benefits of skipping rope, this little workout will help your body have what it needs to maintain high energy levels over the long run.
+When you can increase your physical stamina, you will be able to improve recovery time and overall health.
+Skipping is an effective way.
+It builds your running endurance and helps strengthen the muscles you would use while running without your joints bearing as much impact.
+Skipping is a weight-bearing activity.
+It offers far less impact when compared to sprinting or jogging.
+It enables your muscles & joints to bear less intensity on the days you do not wish to run.

-When you start jumping 20 times a day, 10 times at a go, it offers greater bone-building benefits than running or jogging as per the reports.
-Even though, bone density increases very rapidly during the adolescence, but the process tend to slow down with the age.
-During the age of 25, peak bone mass happens and then it declines.
-We find, five to seven years after menopause, women might lose nearing to 20% of their bone density.
-To make the matters worse, we find as we age, we are less likely to perform high-impact, bone building activities.
-Hence, the good thing would be to keep the bones strong throughout the entire life.
+When you start jumping 20 times a day, ten times at a go, it offers greater bone-building benefits than running or jogging, as per the reports.
+Even though bone density increases rapidly during adolescence, the process tends to slow down with age.
+At 25, peak bone mass happens, and then it declines.
+We find that five to seven years after menopause, women might lose nearing 20% of their bone density.
+To make matters worse, we find as we age, we are less likely to perform high-impact, bone-building activities.
+Hence, the good thing would be to keep the bones strong throughout life.

-Skipping for weight loss not only improves athleticism, but it also improves agility.
-It is a great tool because it incorporates numerous training elements such as hand-eye-foot coordination, timing, conditioning and mental focus all at one time.
+Skipping for weight loss not only improves athleticism but also improves agility.
+It is a great tool because it simultaneously incorporates numerous training elements such as hand-eye-foot coordination, timing, conditioning, and mental focus.

-Skipping is great choice for overall fitness, whether it is part of a warm-up or it is included in your main exercise session.
+Skipping is a great choice for overall fitness, whether it is part of a warm-up or included in your main exercise session.
 Once you have mastered the basics, you can do more than merely jump up and down on the surface.
-You can add variety to your exercise routine, by including skipping and it will bring a new dimension to your training.
+You can add variety to your exercise routine, including skipping, which will bring a new dimension to your training.

 Rope exercise was primarily used for building impeccable endurance.
 You must establish a starting point.
-You must jump role for as long as possibly can.
-Once you have set the timer, you should not stop it until you are 100%done and feel exhausted and feel you cannot possible make another jump.
-You must not stop the timer, if you trip over the jump rope.
+You must jump roles for as long as you possibly can.
+Once you have set the timer, you should not stop it until you are 100%done and feel exhausted and feel you cannot possibly make another jump.
+You must not stop the timer if you trip over the jump rope.
 You must make the corrections and keep going.
-This will prove there exists room for improvement and you would notice improvement as time passes by and keep your timed record.
+This will prove there is room for improvement, and you will notice improvement as time passes by and keep your timed record.

-Skipping offers a full body workout, it makes you use your abdominals to stabilize the entire body, legs while jumping and shoulders as well as arms for turning the rope.
-It is a popular warm-up exercise and it has more to offer than mere prepping your muscles for workout sessions.
+Skipping offers a full body workout.
+It makes you use your abdominals to stabilize the entire body, legs while jumping, shoulders, and arms for turning the rope.
+It is a popular warm-up exercise with more to offer than merely prepping your muscles for workout sessions.

 How much skipping should a beginner do?

-Just like any other goal setting exercise, one must choose a number of jump rope repetitions which you can reasonably accomplish and then gradually increase the difficulty level.
+Just like any other goalsetting exercise, one must choose several jump rope repetitions, which you can reasonably accomplish and gradually increase the difficulty level.

 How much do I have to skip to lose weight?

-First of all, one should count the calories they would like to burn by jumping the rope.
+First, one should count the calories they would like to burn by jumping the rope.
 It all depends on how much you weigh and when you start.
-If you weigh more, then you would require more energy to work against any gravity to move your body.
-And by doing so, you would required to burn more calories while working out.
+If you weigh more, you would require more energy to work against gravity to move your body.
+And by doing so, you would be required to burn more calories while working out.

-Beginners can start with making five successful hops before they you get tangled up in the rope.
-And very soon, you will be able to do 10 hops and then 15 in a row.
-This way, you will attain repeated success, which would in turn is a great way to stay motivated.
+Beginners can start making five successful hops before they get tangled up in the rope.
+And very soon, you will be able to do 10hops and then 15 in a row.
+This way, you will attain repeated success, which would, in turn, is a great way to stay motivated.
 Once you are successful, then be consistent and achieve your weight loss goals.
 It is time to challenge yourself with something which would be a bit hard for you.